5 questions to ask before buying a tablet

 Out and about - smaller tablet

-Have the best of both worlds with a screen that’s big enough for watching videos and working on, without feeling too bulky.
+Have the best of both worlds with a screen that’s big enough for watching videos and working on, without feeling too bulky or being to heavy to carry.
 With up to 11 hours of battery life, it’ll last you all day.

 At home - larger tablet

-If you're more likely to use the tablet at home look at larger devices.
-Go for one with a big screen for watching movies and TV or gaming.
-A more powerful processor will keep it running smoothly – especially if you want to use it for work or running lots of apps.
+A more powerful processor is also essential – especially if you want to use it for work or running lots of apps.

 2. Apple, or Android or Windows operating system?

-Get a tablet with the same OS as your smartphone or laptop for effortless syncing between devices.
+Want effortless syncing between devices?
+Go for a tablet with the same OS as your smartphone or laptop to share all your data, docs and apps across all devices – easy-breezy.
 The main operating systems are: